mschuchard/concourse-github-issue-resource/README.md

 ### `version`: designates the Github issue state

 **parameters**
-- `version`: _optional_ The state of the issue specified in the `source` expressed as the enum `Closed` or `Open` converted to a string.
+- `version`: _optional_ The state of the issue specified in the `source` expressed as the enum `Closed` or `Open` (note the states' serialization is implemented by Octocrab to be lowercase strings).
 This is an output only and is ignored as an input parameter.

 ```yaml
 version: